 Chanda was conceived and born in a refugee camp in Thailand, immigrating to the United States in January of 1981 with her family.
-Chanda is married to Tiger Womack her husband of over 10 years and has a daughter Amaya.
+Chanda is married to Tiger Womack her husband of over 10 years and has a daughter Amaya and son named Justice.
 She is a product of the Providence Public Schools and earned a B.A. degree from the University of Rhode Island in 2004.
 She has a Masters of Public Administration also from the University of Rhode Island as well as a graduate certificate in Non-Profit Leadership from Rhode Island College.

 Annajane supports grant writing and evaluation work for ARISE.
 In this role, Annajane writes grants, creates and analyzes program evaluation tools, and supports the vision and growth of Annajane brings an interdisciplinary background of public health, education, data and evaluation, and social justice to ARISE.
 Annajane cares about building a just world where everyone can live well; she aims to use her skills and time to work with others to support that vision.

 In addition to working with ARISE, Annajane is the Executive Director of Protect Families First, an organization that aims to raise awareness about the harms caused by the war on drugs and advocate for practices that are more compassionate than mass incarceration.
 She also volunteers with several local organizations focused on racial justice and prison abolition.
 She is a lover of strong coffee, free art and music events, and bike riding in the sunshine.